shehza-d/smit-hackathons/B11-2-module/README.md

 ## Let’s Get Started!

-We are excited to see your creativity, coding skills, and ability to integrate Firebase services.
-Good luck, and happy coding!
+We’re thrilled to witness your creativity, coding expertise, and seamless integration of Firebase services.
+Best of luck — happy coding!